 Public opinion and legislator attitudes have shifted significantly.

-A poll conducted by the Terrance Group the fall of 2023 found that 56% of Ohioans support replacing the death penalty with a sentence of life in prison without the possibility of parole.
+A poll conducted by the Terrance Group found that 56% of Ohioans support replacing the death penalty with a sentence of life in prison without the possibility of parole.

-In early 2025 at the start of the 136th General Assembly, legislation to repeal Ohio’s death penalty was introduced on the Senate.
+Senate Bill 133 was introduced to repeal Ohio’s death penalty.
 Repeal of the death penalty has become so well-known and inevitable that numerous types of repeal bills have been introduced in the House and Senate.
 Join us as we work to make Ohio the next state to end the death penalty.

 Additional resources